-Tool to identify/recognize the type of encryption/encoding applied to a message (more 200 ciphers/codes are detectable) in order to quickly decrypt/decode it.
+Tool to identify/recognize the type of encryption/encoding applied to a message (more 200 ciphers/codes are detectable).
+Cipher identifier to quickly decrypt/decode any text.

 Cipher Identifier - dCode